sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-1.markdown

 {% endhighlight %}

-What we've got here is a class that is essentially a struct, that fits our specific needs.
+What we've got here is a class that is basically a struct that fits our specific needs.
 Ruby's struct class is really useful for situations like this.
 Structs are easy to initialize and they allow us to access properties in a simple way.
 First, let's initialize an entity

 {% highlight ruby %}